 In addition, Vadsø, as like the whole region of Varanger is an awesome place for birdwatchers!
 Not only that it is a place where an astonishingly lot of bird species can be found, but it is one of the most accessible Arctic birdwatching destinations.
 Even if this region is well above the Arctic Circle, the winters here are milder than in other regions of the Arctic.
 This is the reason why some bird species, choose to come here from more northern latitudes for overwintering.
 (More details here, section “Birdwatching”.)

 9For those of you who seek also a bit of “urban” experiences, know that we do have a cinema, a few shops, restaurants, bars and cafés, you can find hairdressers and antique stores… we even have a music festival each summer!
 Our town may be small, but it offers a big range of possibilities for everyone!

 Ar(c)tistic is one of Aurora Labs’ projects, dedicated to promoting the Arctic and the Northern Lights as artistic sources of inspiration on a larger scale.
-We would love to see more works of art dedicated to, or representing Arctic-related elements, such as the Aurora or Nordic landscapes.
+I would love to see more works of art dedicated to, or representing Arctic-related elements, such as the Aurora or Nordic landscapes.
 The project also encourages you to carry out your self development activity (meditation, yoga, just to mention a few) while being immersed in an astonishingly beautiful landscape.